Food IntolerancesBook Now

 Food intolerance is characterised by difficulty in digesting particular foods.
-Food contains proteins, vitamins, carbohydrates, fats and natural chemicals that add to its flavour and smell.
+The food contains proteins, vitamins, carbohydrates, fats and natural chemicals that add to its flavour and smell.
 Some of these can trigger symptoms of food intolerance.
-Food intolerance differs from food allergy, where even a small amount of the allergic food can cause a mild to severe immune response.
+Food intolerance differs from a food allergy, where even a small amount of allergic food can cause a mild to severe immune response.
 Food intolerance usually develops gradually and may occur when you consume too much of the particular food, too often.

 Signs and Symptoms of Food intolerance

 The symptoms caused by food intolerance include fatigue, dark circles under the eye, joint pain, night sweats, diarrhoea, vomiting, bloating, irritable bowel and skin-related symptoms such as rashes and eczema.

 Food intolerance is specific to you and is caused by foods that are normally safe for a majority of others.
 Some of the common causes include: